Home » North American Cuisine » American Cuisine » Soft and Chewy Vegan Chocolate Chip Cookies

 Step-by-Step Process

-Next, add the yogurt/applesauce and the dry ingredients (flour, salt, and baking soda).
+Step 2: Add yogurt or applesauce and dry ingredients (flour, salt, and baking soda).
 No need to sift, just throw them in and start mixing on low speed.
 Stop the mixer as soon as it looks combined; don’t overmix or your cookies will come out tough.

-You’ll notice the cookies look puffy right out of the oven, but as they cool they’ll sink and take on that classic chocolate chip cookie look.
+Step 6: Let cookies cool fully.
+You’ll notice they look puffy right out of the oven, but as they cool they’ll sink and take on that classic chocolate chip cookie look.
 Very important: these cookies develop their chewy texture only after they’ve fully cooled.
-Even though it smells amazing right out of the oven, try to resist the urge to try one right away, because when they are hot, they are very soft and fragile and don’t have much structure.
+Even though it smells amazing right out of the oven, resist the urge to try one right away, because when they are hot, they are very soft and fragile and don’t have much structure.

 Alternatively, if you’ve got a small-ish cast iron pan, turn this recipe into a skillet cookie!
 My 6-inch pancake griddle will take 150–160g of cookie dough.
 Bake for 18 minutes instead of 12 to ensure the center gets fully cooked.